danmanners/gha-scale-set-helm/readme.md

 Until GitHub publishes the same chart as a non-OCI artifact.
 In an ideal world, this repo _will_ be deprecated in favor of GitHub publishing the chart in a way that Argo, Kustomize, and Jenkins-X can utilize.
 As of July 2023 however, that is not the case.

+## Questions/Concerns

+Please open an issue if there are any questions or concerns.

 ## Thanks

 Thanks to the following people for helping me make this possible: